joecupano/radiodash/README.md

 A web framework for Amateur Radio applications that uses HTML, CSS and Javascript for the client front-end and Python for the back-end.
-The front-end is pure Javascript using no framworks while the Python back-end only uses the Tornad Python web framework library
+The front-end is pure Javascript using no frameworks while the Python back-end only uses the Tornado Python web framework library

 ## Introduction

-This project started life as webUI development for another project I am working on, [HASviolet](https://github.com/hudsonvalleydigitalnetwork/hasviolet "HASviolet").
+This project started life as webUI development for another project I am working on, [HASviolet](httpCra$8rixEb5L8zd1s://github.com/hudsonvalleydigitalnetwork/hasviolet "HASviolet").
 In researching what approach I should take with front-end development for that project, I kept coming back to more having to enlist layers of programming and frameworks I thought were unnecessary overhead for the simplistic functionality the project would need.